Kermit 95 2.1

 later), Windows 2000, Windows XP, Windows Server 2003,

-connections to Unix, VMS, and many other kinds of hosts, allowing you to
+text-based terminal connections to Unix, VMS, and many other kinds of hosts,

-interact directly with their shells and applications, to transfer files,
+allowing you to interact directly with their shells and applications, to

-and, if desired, to automate interactions and file transfers with its
+transfer files, and, if desired, to automate interactions and file transfers

 - VERSION 2.x RUNS IN A GUI WINDOW